Clipboard

 Clipboard::text()Returns an option with a String that contains the text that is stored in the clipboard

-Access to clipboard depends on the type of backend you are using (e.g. WindowsConsole backend relies on low level APIs like OpenClipboard, GetClipboardData, EmptyClipboard, SetClipboardData and CloseClipboard).
+Access to the clipboard depends on the type of backend you are using (e.g. the WindowsConsole backend relies on low-level APIs such as OpenClipboard, GetClipboardData, EmptyClipboard, SetClipboardData, and CloseClipboard).
 As such, you will only be able to use this class after the application has been initialized (e.g. after a call to App::new()).
-Calling static methods from this class before that moment will have no action.
+Calling static methods from this class before that moment will have no effect.

 Example

-A typical example on how to use the clipboard looks like the following:
+A typical example of how to use the clipboard looks like the following:

 use appcui::prelude::*;